bola-de-gude-12/docs/Continia Document Capture/Getting Started/Importing electronic documents/Electronic invoicing in the UK.md

 ---
-title: Managing Electronic Documents in The United Kingdom with Document Capture
+title: Managing electronic documents in ghe United Kingdom with Document Capture
-date: 10-04-2024
+date: 29-07-2025
-description: Learn more about the regulations for sending and receiving invoicing documents in The United Kingdom.
+description: Learn more about the regulations for sending and receiving invoicing documents in the United Kingdom.
 id: DC-205
 lang: en
 ---

-# Managing Electronic Documents in The United Kingdom
+# Managing electronic documents in the United Kingdom
-As a customer in The United Kingdom, you can exchange electronic documents through the Peppol eDelivery Network.
-Additionally, you can receive electronic documents directly into Continia Document Capture via email attachments.
+As a Continia Document Capture customer in the United Kingdom, you can exchange electronic documents through the Peppol eDelivery Network.
+Additionally, you can receive electronic documents directly into Document Capture via email attachments.

 {{include "uk"}}